serokell/blog-posts/existential-vs-universal-quantification/article.md

 Since `j` is the first type variable in the declaration of `veryLongFunction`, you can specify only it.
 This is useful not only in such big examples but also when your function requires any of its arguments to be specified on usage.

-### Supporting other extensions
+### Supporting `ScopedTypeVariables`

-On its own, `ExplicitForAll` doesn't do a lot.

-But you frequently need it to enable other extensions.
-Some of them just won't work without the `forall` quantifier. :)

-The most common one is `ScopedTypeVariables`, which allows you to pass a type variable from an outer function to one defined in a where clause.
+A common extension that needs `ExplicitForAll` is [`ScopedTypeVariables`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/scoped_type_variables.html#), which allows you to pass a type variable from an outer function to one defined in a where clause.

 The code below will not compile because the compiler thinks that the `a` in `example`'s signature and the `a` in `pair`'s are two different types.